How to take a passport photo with an iPhone

 Set a 3-second timer

-Open the timer menu (icon at the top of the Camera app), choose 3 seconds, press the shutter.
+Swipe up on the viewfinder, or tap the arrow at the top of the Camera app, to open the extra controls.
+Tap the timer icon and choose 3 seconds, then press the shutter.
 The timer lets you relax your face before the shot fires.

 Hold neutral expression with eyes open